pousse-cafe/pousse-cafe.github.io/documentation.md

 The first possibility may require some heavy setup in order to ensure that all constraints checked by the factory are met.
 Therefore, in some cases, the second possibility is preferred.
 In order to prevent the tedious work of manually building the entity (set data and other Pousse-Café implementation details), `PousseCafeTest` defines a `newEntity` method which produces an empty instance.
-One may then only set the required attributes and run its test against it.
+One can then set the required attributes and run its test against it.

 ### Behavior-Driven Development testing

 `PousseCafeTest` exposes methods enabling to write tests following the given-when-then style defined by [Behavior-Driven Development (BDD)](https://dannorth.net/introducing-bdd/).

-- `given(X)` method is equivalent to `loadDataFile("/" + X + ".json")`,
+- `given(X)` method loads some initial state into test storage (see [above](#initial-state)),
 - `when(X)` method is equivalent to `issue(X)` if `X` is a domain event or `submitCommand(X)` if `X` is a command.

-This enables to write a test like this:
+This enables to write a test looking like this:

     @Test
     public void placingOrderOnAllUnitsEmptiesOrder() {
-        given("productWith10UnitsAvailable");
+        given(productWith10UnitsAvailable);
         givenPlaceOrderForUnits(10);
         when(placeOrder);
         thenProductUnitsAvailable(0);
     }

-- `given("productWith10UnitsAvailable")` loads a product aggregate with 10 units available in the storage (the data file name must chosen so that it tells what it defines)
+- `given(productWith10UnitsAvailable)` loads a product aggregate with 10 units available in the storage (`productWith10UnitsAvailable` field references a `DataSet` instance with data representing that state)
 - `givenPlaceOrderForUnits` method builds a command for placing an order for given number of units and sets `placeOrder` field.
 - `thenProductUnitsAvailable` checks that the aggregate created initially has the given number of available units left.

 ## Collision Handling